Lyle-Scott/sea-w30-uge/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+Survey questions
+1. What parts of the workshop today were awesome for your learning?
+  Getting into the afternoon when we were working together and getting the actual information on using GIT.
+It was better than the Treehouse prep because GIT was incorporated into the UNIX commands much earlier.
+2. What parts could be improved?
+  Really long lunch without a lot going on....
+Who has time for that, y'know?
+It would be good to have optional project work available for that time for people who don't really want to use the whole hour to run around and get food.
+I would've just worked on exercises instead of loafing around.
+3. On a scale of 1-10, how likely are you to recommend this class to a friend?
+ 8... it was a great class.